maciejg-git/vue-litewind/src/documentation/pages/styling.md

 There are two kinds of props that are used modify style of the particular instance of the component:

 - `base` - some components export more than one style object with different set of static and variant classes.
 This prop allows to select which one is applied to the component.
-The default value is always component name.
+The default value is always the components name.
 - `mod-[element]` - adds list of variant classes to the `[element]` of component.
 Variant can be applied conditionaly by putting `'condition?'` in front of any variant.
-Active conditional variant can then be chosen with `variant` prop.
-Identifier can be any word and does not have any relation to css.
+Active conditional variant can then be chosen with the `variant` prop.
+Identifier can be any word and does not have any relation to the CSS.

     ```html
     <v-button